 Find Out More

 All information and support for Employers can be found via Employers Hub on GOV.UK

 Answers to Questions employees and workers may have about Universal Credit can be found via Universal Credit: how it helps your employees and workers

 For all local employer related matters, contact your local Jobcentre Plus:

-To support employers in this challenge, the Public Health team at Wiltshire Council has developed a Mental Health Champions programme.
+The Public Health team at Wiltshire Council has developed a Mental Health Champions programme.
 Their offer to employers in the county is to provide them with the opportunity to nominate Mental Health Champions for their workplace.

 They will provide: